AngererSebastian/InternetSecurity/project_proposal.md

 - Encrypt and Decrypt Files ( 1.
 Week)
 - Set up the server ( 2 - 3 Weeks)
 - send encrypted files ( 4 - 5 Weeks)
-- Polish our Website with CSS or Bootstrap
+- Polish our Website with CSS

 # Risks and Costs